-Patient access management is currently a high priority due to patients deferring care during COVID and a short supply of providers.
-Modern Healthcare reports that wellness visits declined 69% during 2020.
+Patient access management is currently a high priority due to a short supply of providers.
+Merritt Hawkins reports that the average wait time for a specialist appointment is 26 days.
+In numerous metro areas and specialties, patient wait times exceed 100 days.
 With a flood of patients overdue for care, states are turning to nurse practitioners (NPs) and physician assistants (PAs) to improve access to primary care.

 What’s Causing the Healthcare Staff Shortages?